 Sansa Odori, Funakko Nagashi and Torogi in Iwate

-Iwate starts Obon celebrations from the first day of August with Sansa Odori, which lasts for four days.
-At the end of Obon, there’s is also Funakko Nagashi, a fiery festival where boats are decorated with lanterns and before being lit on fire and left to float away on river streams.
+Iwate starts Obon celebrations on the first day of August with Sansa Odori, which lasts for four days.
+At the end of Obon, there is also Funakko Nagashi, a fiery festival where boats are decorated with lanterns.

 In Tono City, there is also a custom called Torogi, where families set up tall lanterns at the homes of the deceased who died within three years of each other.
 Then, a group of deer dancers in the town perform a unique dance in dedication to those who passed.

 In northern Tochigi Prefecture, there’s a unique custom called Kama no Futa.
 It’s believed that it takes spirits exactly 13 days to arrive for the Obon celebrations so they absolutely must leave on August 1 so as not to be late.
 To assure that the spirits make it on time, families set out offerings of 13 carbonated buns, one for each day of travel.